Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 - What is the average age of victims?
 - What is the total number of male victims?
 - What is the total number of female victims?
-- What is the cholera cases trend by gender monthly?
+- What is the trend of Cholera cases by gender monthly?
-- What is the cholera cases trend by gender daily?
+- What is the trend of Cholera cases by gender daily?

 ### Expected Finding:
 - In addressing the outlined problem statement concerning the cholera outbreak of 1853 in Stockholm, several key findings are anticipated.
 Firstly, the project aims to ascertain the total number of reported cases within the specified period of analysis, offering a comprehensive understanding of the outbreak's scale and impact on the population.